yk4to/inkdrop-hide-front-matter/README.md

 | - | - |
 | ![](media/ss1.png) | ![](media/ss2.png) |

+> [!IMPORTANT]
+> The current version of Inkdrop hides front-matter by default, so this plugin is no longer needed.

 > [!WARNING]
 > This plugin has been found to work only when used with a plugin that replaces note lists, such as `thumbnail-list`.